How does one translate from Russian to English?

 Answer 1) Everybody dumbs down to lowest common denominator so we don’t exclude.

-Reply – But I don’t have time to explain my terms of reference to every tom dick or harry and besides why the flack should I?
+Reply – But I don’t have time to explain my terms of reference to every Tom Dick or Harry.

 Reply – Seriously ?
 What if they don’t want to? … they shouldn’t complain really should they?!?